 Respect for all beings

-We are parts of the same one.
+We are all one.

-And when you learn it you got the lesson you pass the test, and you move on.
+And when you learn it you got the lesson you pass the test, and then you move on.

 The Bhagavad Gita is telling us: